-Japan exports slide for eight month on weak global demand
+Japan's exports down for eighth month, sales to China slump as recession fears grow

 Japan has also been embroiled in an intensifying trade row with South Korea, further threatening to hurt the outlook for its manufacturers.

-By region, Japan’s exports to the United States rose 8.4% in the year to July, driven by a jump in semiconductor production equipment, construction and mining machinery and airplanes.
+Japan’s exports to the United States rose 8.4% in the year to July, driven by a jump in semiconductor production equipment, construction and mining machinery and airplanes.

-It marked the tenth straight month of exports growth to the United States, following a 4.9% increase in June.
+It marked the tenth straight month of exports growth to the United States, following a 4.9% increase in June, which could raise the ire of U.S. President Donald Trump who has criticized Japan and other trading partners for running what he sees as unfair trade imbalances with his country.

-Imports from the United States advanced 3.5% in July, causing Japan’s trade surplus with the world’s biggest economy to rise 15.6% from a year earlier to 579.4 billion yen ($5.45 billion), the data showed.
+The two countries are set to hold ministerial-level trade talks in Washington this week, with eyes on an early trade deal including U.S. beef exports and Japan’s auto exports.

-Exports to China, Japan’s biggest trading partner, shrank 9.3% year-on-year in July, down for the fifth month.
+Imports from the United States climbed 3.5% in July, sending Japan’s trade surplus with the world’s biggest economy up 15.6% from a year earlier to 579.4 billion yen ($5.45 billion), the data showed.

 Reporting by Daniel Leussink; Editing by Shri Navaratnam